JustAn0therDev/PokemonAdventureGame/README.md

 Made with C# and the .NET Core framework, no external libraries.

-This game is a small re-creation of the Pokemon Battle System (the damage calculation was made based on the formula used by the Pokemon GO game).
+This game is a small re-creation of the Pokemon Battle System (the damage calculation was made based on the formula used by the Pokemon GO game), completely playable on your favorite terminal.

 ## Play the game